CamiloMurcia28/AREP-LAB06/README.md

 To deploy the system on AWS:

-1. Set up an EC2 instance (Instance 1) for the Spring Boot backend service
+1. Set up an EC2 instance (Instance 1) for the Secure Spring Boot backend service
-2. Set up another EC2 instance (Instance 2) for the MySQL database
+2. Set up another EC2 instance (Instance 2) for the Secure Front-End service.
 3. Configure security groups to allow necessary traffic between the instances and from the internet to Instance 1
 4. Deploy the frontend HTML/JS files to Instance 1 or serve them from a separate web server
 5. Start the Spring Boot service on Instance 1
-6. Ensure MySQL is running and properly configured on Instance 2
+6. Start the Front-End service on Instance 2

-It's important to know that you must change the application.properties file to adapt it to aws mySQL database:

 ![Screenshot 2024-09-30 185517](https://github.com/user-attachments/assets/63101708-64e9-4e2b-9359-f12fa4cf1968)